What are off-exchange health plans and who should consider them?

 The exchange is the best option for people who qualify for premium subsidies and cost-sharing subsidies, as subsidies are only available for plans purchased in the exchanges.
 In October 2016, HHS estimated that there were 2.5 million people with off-exchange coverage who would be eligible for subsidies if they switched to the exchange instead.
 Some of those people might be aware of the subsidies in the exchange but may have opted for off-exchange plans for reasons other than cost.
 But it’s also likely that a good number of those folks weren’t aware of how much less they could be paying in premiums if they switched to the exchange.

 Premium subsidies were larger than ever in 2018, after rising sharply in both 2017 and 2018.
 But the subsidies were almost unchanged from 2018 to 2019: In states that use HealthCare.gov, the average subsidy amount was $468/month in 2018, and $469/month in 2019.
 Unlike 2017 and 2018, when benchmark plan premiums rose sharply (resulting in larger subsidies), average benchmark premiums actually decreased slightly for 2019.
-And benchmark premiums are decreasing again for 2020, which will result in another decrease in average subsidy amounts (but those are just averages; the changes are all over the map when we look at specific areas, both in terms of the size of the subsidies people receive and the changes in their after-subsidy premiums).
+And benchmark premiums decreased again for 2020, likely resulting in another decrease in average subsidy amounts (but those are just averages; the changes are all over the map when we look at specific areas, both in terms of the size of the subsidies people receive and the changes in their after-subsidy premiums).

 “Silver switch” approach to CSR funding pushes some enrollees towards off-exchange plans